Laghi Distinguished Chair

 Scholarly Impact of Law Faculties

-The law faculties at Yale, Harvard, Chicago, and Stanford stand out nationally in scholarly prominence, followed by several others that are traditionally ranked among the elite law schools.
-Three law schools accredited within the past two decades -- the University of St. Thomas, Nevada-Las Vegas, Chapman, and Florida International -- have already made a scholarly impact that dramatically outpaces their academic reputations.
+The law faculties at Yale, Harvard, Chicago, New York University, and Stanford stand out nationally in scholarly prominence, followed by several others that are traditionally ranked among the elite law schools.
+Among those law schools that have made a scholarly impact that dramatically outpaces their academic reputations are Case Western, the University of St. Thomas (Minnesota), Cardozo, Brooklyn, San Diego, and Hofstra.

 Professor Sisk is a member of the American Law Institute, the nation's premier law reform organization.
 He participates as a member of the Mirror of Justice blog, which present a diverse array of Catholic perspectives on the law, public life, and social justice.